BLIND DATE (15)

 Bruce Willis plays a workaholic executive who needs a date for his company function and his shady brother sets him up with his sister-in-law, who can't handle any alcohol and becomes uncontrollable after drinking just the smallest bit of the syrup.

 I'm not ashamed to admit that I LOVE this movie...
 In fact, it has a proud place in my top comedies of all time...
 Yes, it's Blake Edwards!
 Yes, it's Bruce Willis pre-Die Hard!
 Yes, it's Kim Basinger!
 Yes, it's slapstick!
 But it's absolutely hilarious, well-acted, with excellent comic timing, and doesn't outstay its running time, even though the humour in the second half of the movie is a stark contrast to the scenes up to that point.
 Bruce & Kim's on-screen chemistry rivals some of the classic partnerships (Bogart/Bacall)... okay I'm slightly exaggerating there... but for a movie made in the mid-80's this film is fantastic!
-Phil Hartman & John Larroquette steal the show as Bruce Willis' selfish brother and Kim Basinger's psychotic ex-boyfriend, respectively.
+Phil Hartman & John Larroquette come close to stealing the show as Bruce Willis' selfish brother and Kim Basinger's psychotic ex-boyfriend, respectively.

 Did You Know: